Sequoia sempervirens: Cultivation and uses

 Coast redwood is one of the most valuable timber species in the lumbering industry.
 In California, 899000 acre of redwood forest are logged, virtually all of it second growth.
 Though many entities have existed in the cutting and management of redwoods, perhaps none has had a more storied role than the Pacific Lumber Company (1863–2008) of Humboldt County, California, where it owned and managed over 200000 acre of forests, primarily redwood.
 Coast redwood lumber is highly valued for its beauty, light weight, and resistance to decay.
 Its lack of resin makes it absorb water and resist fire.

-P.H.
-Shaughnessy, Chief Engineer of the San Francisco Fire Department wrote:
+P. H. Shaughnessy, Chief Engineer of the San Francisco Fire Department wrote:

 In the recent great fire of San Francisco, that began April 18th, 1906, we succeeded in finally stopping it in nearly all directions where the unburned buildings were almost entirely of frame construction, and if the exterior finish of these buildings had not been of redwood lumber, I am satisfied that the area of the burned district would have been greatly extended.

 Because of its impressive resistance to decay, redwood was extensively used for railroad ties and trestles throughout California.
 Many of the old ties have been recycled for use in gardens as borders, steps, house beams, etc. Redwood burls are used in the production of table tops, veneers, and turned goods.

-The Yurok people, who occupied the region before European settlement, regularly burned off ground cover in redwood forests to bolster tanoak populations from which they harvested acorns, to maintain forest openings, and to boost populations of useful plant species such as those for medicine or basketmaking.
+The Yurok people, who occupied the region before European settlement, regularly burned ground cover in redwood forests to bolster tanoak populations from which they harvested acorns, to maintain forest openings, and to boost populations of useful plant species such as those for medicine or basketmaking.